fly-apps/python_gpu_example/README.md

 ### Compute
 The GPUs available at this time are a100-sxm4-80gb and a100-pcie-40gb, and you can use one GPU per Machine.
 We're not currently looking at model training on a massive scale; with careful design we can certainly do some reasonable inference.
 Here we're looking at running models manually so we'll stick with a single Machine, but an obvious use for Fly GPU Machines is as a "stateless" service for an app whose front end and any other components run on cheaper CPU-only Machines.
 This allows for horizontal scaling and traffic-based capacity scaling by starting and stopping Machines.

-At this time, Fly GPU Machines are provisioned with the `performance-8x` CPU config and 32GB RAM.
+At this time, Fly GPU Machines are provisioned with the `performance-8x` CPU config and 32GB RAM by default.
 Playing very crudely with a language model, I found it easy to out-of-memory kill my Jupyter (Python) kernel with 32GB of RAM.
 If you need more RAM and fastest performance, scale up with `fly scale memory`, but losing work is annoying, so it's worth enabling swap.

 ## Specifics